dinoisfun/protect/README.md

+transfer to simga sec org
-# protect
+# Sigma Protect
-SigmaProtect: Protection for SigmaSec websites.
+Sigma Protect protects SigmaSec websites so they are not copied.